Protecting the future with the UN's 17 SDGs

 countering global warming

-In the fight against climate change, we include goals 7 (increase affordable access to renewable energy) and 13 (take action to prevent climate change and mitigate its effects).
+In the fight against climate change, we include Goals 7 (strengthen low-cost access to renewable energy) and 13 (take action to prevent climate change and mitigate its effects).

 Conserving natural resources